how much to screed a floor

 • More flexible to use

-Liquid screeding costs between £18 – £24 per m2
+Liquid screeding costs between £18–£24 per m2

 2. Sand and Cement Screed

-Conversely, a bonded screed is entirely bonded to the substrate with an adhesive.
+Conversely, bonded screed is entirely bonded to the substrate with an adhesive.
 Bonded screed is typically the choice of screed when heavy loads are involved.

 Benefits of sand and cement screed: